Ninja Baseball Bat Man: Development

 Irem America opened its U.S. office in 1988 in Redmond, Washington, headed up by Frank Ballouz (founder of Fabtek, a thriving video kit company and former North American publisher of several arcade machines by Seibu Kaihatsu and TAD Corporation) and National Sales Manager Drew Maniscalco.
 During this time, Drew created the "Ninja Baseball Bat Man" video game concept (including the English title, plot and characters) and licensed it to Irem America in 1991.
-To illustrate the characters' sketches, Drew hired Gottlieb's well-known pinball artist, Gordon Morison.

 Drew's concept came up after he read the top-grossing films during its time in a USA Today newspaper.
 One was Teenage Mutant Ninja Turtles; the other was one of the Batman films (possibly Batman Returns).
 After that, he started creating his own superhero influenced by what he saw in the USA Today newspaper.
 During the development of his concept, he liked the word ninja, because of it sounding mysterious to him.
 He gave the protagonists baseball bats and baseballs as their main weapons, as well as dressing them in baseball uniforms, because Drew is a baseball fan.
 Drew thought the baseball bat idea was also probably influenced by the 1973 film Walking Tall.
 This was also how he came up with the game's English title.
 In Japan, however, Irem of Japan's staff came up with the game's Japanese name as a reference to numerous tokusatsu television shows, most notably the Super Sentai series.
 Drew later created the concept for the other characters such as enemies.
-To illustrate the characters' sketches, Drew hired Gottlieb's well-known pinball artist, Gordon Morison.
+To illustrate the characters' sketches, Drew hired Gottlieb pinball artist Gordon Morison.